 Why are they so cheap?
 Quite simply because ETFs don’t work by trying to guess which stocks or bonds are set to become winners on the market, and instead track whole packages of investments.
 As a result, fund managers don’t need to make so many trades with ETFs, and fewer trades mean lower fees.

-It’s important to remember that while ETFs are certainly cheaper than mutual funds and other types of investments, they aren’t free.
-If you wanted to pay less money on your portfolio, you could consider buying all of those individual stocks and bonds which the ETF invests in.
-While this could technically save you a bit of money, we’d suggest that the time and effort it would involve would be better put into further growing your wealth!.
+It’s important to remember that while ETFs are cheaper than mutual funds and other types of investments, they aren’t free.
+If you really wanted to pay less money on your portfolio, you could consider buying all of those individual stocks and bonds which the ETF invests in.
+While this could technically save you a bit of money, we’d suggest that the time and effort it would involve would be better put into further growing your wealth!

-Yet, you’ll need to bear in mind that there will be a small commission fee whenever you’re buying and selling units, and the size of that fee depends on the broker and their terms and conditions.
+On top of this, you’ll need to bear in mind that there will be a small commission fee whenever you’re buying and selling units, and the size of that fee depends on the broker and their terms and conditions.

-Wealthface – Wealth Management at Your Fingertips
+WealthFace – Wealth Management at Your Fingertips